apify/apify-docs/sources/academy/webscraping/puppeteer_playwright/common_use_cases/paginating_through_results.md

 </TabItem>
 </Tabs>

-> Learn more about the `:nth-last-child` pseudo-class [on W3Schools](https://www.w3schools.com/cssref/sel_nth-last-child.asp).
+> [Learn more](https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-last-child) about the `:nth-last-child` pseudo-class.
 It works similar to `:nth-child`, but starts from the bottom of the parent element's children instead of from the top.

 When we run this code, here's what we see: